bigdata-i523/hid218/README.md

 ```
 paper1:
    author:
-   - Gregor von Laszewski
-   - Fugang Wang
+   - Niu, Geng
    hid:
-   - 000
-   - 001
+   - 218
-   title: This is my paper about xyz
+   title: Big data's influence on e-commerce and lifestyle
    abstract: This paper showcases tis and that and the other
    url: https://github.com/bigdata-i523/sample-hid000/paper1/paper1.pdf
 ```